-Birds see the world differently.
-As a result, millions die from collisions with man-made objects each year.
+Bird collisions happen because birds see the world differently.
+Millions die from collisions with man-made objects each year.

 Have you heard the “thud” as a bird hits your window?
 You're not alone.
 Every U.S. home kills about two birds each year—including long-distance migrants like Ruby-throated Hummingbirds.